Huotes/CommitMaker/README.md

 Chuck Norris doesn't read books.
 He stares them down until he gets the information he wants.

 Chuck Norris doesn't bug hunt as that signifies a probability of failure, he goes bug killing.

+Chuck Norris has banned rainbows from the state of North Dakota.